OpenBSD: Distribution

-OpenBSD is freely available in various ways: the source can be retrieved by anonymous CVS, and binary releases and development snapshots can be downloaded by FTP, HTTP, and rsync.
+OpenBSD is freely available in various ways: the source can be retrieved by anonymous CVS, binary releases and development snapshots can be downloaded by FTP, HTTP, and rsync.
 Prepackaged CD-ROM sets through version 6.0 can be ordered online for a small fee, complete with an assortment of stickers and a copy of the release's theme song.
 These, with their artwork and other bonuses, have been one of the project's few sources of income, funding hardware, Internet service, and other expenses.
 Beginning with version 6.1, CD-ROM sets are no longer released.

-OpenBSD provides a package management system for easy installation and management of programs which are not part of the base operating system.
+OpenBSD provides a package management system, referred to as pkg* tools, for easy installation and management of programs which are not part of the base operating system.
 Packages are binary files which are extracted, managed and removed using the package tools.
-On OpenBSD, the source of packages is the ports system, a collection of Makefiles and other infrastructure required to create packages.
+On OpenBSD, the source of packages is the ports system, a collection of makefiles and other infrastructure required to create packages.
 In OpenBSD, the ports and base operating system are developed and released together for each version: this means that the ports or packages released with, for example, 4.6 are not suitable for use with 4.5 and vice versa.

 Songs and artwork

-Initially, OpenBSD used a haloed version of the BSD daemon mascot drawn by Erick Green, who was asked by De Raadt to create the logo for the 2.3 and 2.4 versions of OpenBSD.
+Initially, OpenBSD used a haloed version of the BSD daemon mascot drawn by Erick Green, who was asked by de Raadt to create the logo for the 2.3 and 2.4 versions of OpenBSD.
 Green planned to create a full daemon, including head and body, but only the head was completed in time for OpenBSD 2.3.
 The body as well as pitchfork and tail was completed for OpenBSD 2.4.

 Subsequent releases used variations such as a police daemon by Ty Semaka, but eventually settled on a pufferfish named Puffy.
 Since then, Puffy has appeared on OpenBSD promotional material and featured in release songs and artwork.

 The promotional material of early OpenBSD releases did not have a cohesive theme or design, but later the CD-ROMs, release songs, posters and tee-shirts for each release have been produced with a single style and theme, sometimes contributed to by Ty Semaka of the Plaid Tongued Devils.
 These have become a part of OpenBSD advocacy, with each release expounding a moral or political point important to the project, often through parody.

 Themes have included Puff the Barbarian in OpenBSD 3.3, which included an 80s rock song and parody of Conan the Barbarian alluding to open documentation, The Wizard of OS in OpenBSD 3.7, related to the project's work on wireless drivers, and Hackers of the Lost RAID, a parody of Indiana Jones referencing the new RAID tools in OpenBSD 3.8.